Andre Gray

-Andre Anthony Gray (born 26 June 1991) is a professional footballer who plays as a striker for Super League Greece club Aris.
+Andre Anthony Gray (born 26 June 1991) is a professional footballer who plays a striker for Fatih Karagümrük.
 Born in England, he represents the Jamaica national team.

 A product of the Shrewsbury Town youth system, Gray came to prominence after scoring 57 goals in 111 appearances in a two-season spell with Luton Town.
 He made six appearances for England C from 2012 to 2014, before being called up to the Jamaican national team and making his debut in March 2021.

 Club career

 Shrewsbury Town

 Gray began his career in the academy at hometown club Wolverhampton Wanderers, but was released at age 13.
 Gray joined the youth system at League Two club Shrewsbury Town in 2004, signing his first professional one-year contract prior to the start of the 2009–10 season.
 Awarded the number 20 shirt, he made his debut on the opening day of the season, coming on as an 89th-minute substitute for Nathan Elder in a 3–1 win over Burton Albion.
 An injury crisis saw Gray make four further cameos, with what would be his final appearance for the club coming as a 57th-minute replacement for Kris Bright in a 2–0 Football League Trophy second round defeat to Accrington Stanley on 20 October.
 He spent periods of the 2009–10 season away on loan, but competition for places meant that Gray was relegated to the reserve team substitutes' bench.
 Gray was released by Shrewsbury on 14 May 2010, having made just five appearances for the club.
 Looking back on his time at Shrewsbury, Gray said "I was at the stage in my life where I thought everything was set for me.
 I didn't really care about playing in Shrewsbury's reserves, which it shouldn't have been".